sanjaiyan-dev/SanPasJS/sanpasjs-website/docs/guides/special-funcs/text.md

 # The `text`/`textln` functions

 Output your information in `Text` format.
 This internally uses `document.body.innerText`.
-Using these function will escape HTML characters.
+Using these functions will escape HTML characters.

 ## Example